Wang Huangsheng: Moving Visions series and Lines Visions series

 After 2010, Wang shifted to more abstract practice.
 His Moving Visions series and Lines Visions series re-abstract the already abstract “line” and “stroke” and bring them into interaction with contemporary visual cognition in similar conditions.
 Moving Visions series stresses the concept of “cultivation” in traditional Chinese culture and aims to build a passage that connects contemporary culture with human being's ultimate goal. “cultivation” involves culture, moral character, artistic conception and skills, not excluding control and self-control; while “freedom” refers to non-interference, being unrestrained and uninhibited, and more importantly, accomplishment of spiritual freedom from any restraint.
 Between the two seemingly contradictory extremes there is probably the tension and significance of life, work and art.

-The series of Lines Visions series is a brave attempt for Wang Huangsheng to think about the ink creation and social intervention.
+The Lines Visions series is an attempt for Wang Huangsheng to think about the ink creation and social intervention.
 The series were drawn on newspaper media of Southern Weekly and Reference News to reflect on the current social situation.
-By applying ink lines on the newspaper, Wang Huangsheng redefined how we read and also integrated his artist practice with social reality.

 Trace Vision, The Wall and Metaphor Vision series

-In painting series Trace Vision, Metaphor Vision and The Wall, Wang experiments with gauze, bandage and rubbing.
-The traces gauze residues leave and the ink as well as the reality and cultural information between the newspaper and the rice paper become a metaphor for harm and protection, restoration and sublimation.
-The fine, delicate, sensitive imprints form a rich and subtle contrast with the rich and wild lines and shapes and ink stains.
+In painting series Trace Vision, Metaphor Vision and The Wall, Wang experiments with gauze, bandages and rubbing.
+The residue left by the gauze and the ink, as well as the reality and cultural information between the newspaper and the rice paper, serves as a metaphor for harm and protection, restoration and sublimation.
+The detailed imprints form a contrast with the lines, shapes, and ink stains.

 The Wall features a visible or invisible wall of gauze imprints of isolation and self-protection to imply injury, pain, separation, blood, care, and cure.
 The texture of gauze rubbing and the shades and humidity of ink echo the delicate and fine rubbing traces on a large-size tableau, also including the imprints of randomly scattered gauze bits, so as to give embodied expression on the visual and psychological levels.

 Metaphor Vision, a new series in 2017, is a rubbing on gauze painted red.
 There are also biblical quotes about human self-reflection to express a complex feeling of harm and atonement.